Evil Horde

 Mantenna’s pop-up eye mechanism was also patented, although it seems like a simple enough design.
 The patent was filed December 17, 1984, and it was trademarked on September 10, 1984.

-Mantenna was sold on his own single card, of course.
-He was also sold in a JCPenny giftset with Leech.
+Mantenna was sold on his own single card, as well as in a JCPenny giftset with Leech.

 Mantenna’s minicomic isn’t a fan favorite.
 I remember not being able to get through it as a kid – the artwork seemed too jumbled and hastily done.
 It should also be noted that although Mantenna’s name is in the title, he barely makes an appearance in it.

-In The Power of the Evil Horde, illustrated by Bruce Timm, Mantenna has the ability to fire stun rays out of his eyes:
+In The Power of the Evil Horde, illustrated by Bruce Timm, Mantenna has the ability to fire stun rays out of his eyes.
+The artwork here is, as you might expect, far superior to the previous comic.

 In the Mattel Style Guide (illustrated by Errol McCarthy), Mantenna is characterized this way: